OfficeDev/office-js-docs-pr/docs/word/word-add-ins-events.md

 With coauthoring, multiple people can work together and edit the same Word document simultaneously.
 For events that can be triggered by a coauthor, such as `onParagraphChanged`, the corresponding **Event** object will contain a **source** property that indicates whether the event was triggered locally by the current user (`event.source == Local`) or was triggered by the remote coauthor (`event.source == Remote`).

-Events that use the following data objects support coauthoring.
+Events that use the following data objects are triggered during coauthoring.

 - `CommentEventArgs` (preview)
 - `ContentControlAddedEventArgs`